Cessna O-2 Skymaster: El Salvador

-During the Salvadoran Civil War, the Salvadoran Air Force received a total of 23 O-2As and 2 O-2Bs from the United States, the first arriving in 1981.
+During the Salvadoran Civil War, the Salvadoran Air Force received a total of 23 O-2As and two O-2Bs from the United States, the first arriving in 1981.
 They were employed to observe the movements of FMLN formations and direct air strikes against them, playing a major role in forcing the rebel movement to abandon large-scale operations.

 Near the end of the war in 1990, the rebels' acquisition of SA-7 missiles resulted in the loss of two O-2As, while another was destroyed by mortar fire, and two more were lost in crashes.

 Civilian use

 CAL FIRE

-In the mid-1970s, the California Department of Forestry and Fire Protection, or CAL FIRE, found that the contractor-owned air attack aircraft, mostly single-engine Cessna 182s and Cessna 210s, did not provide the airspeed and safety needed for the department's new air tanker program.
+In the mid-1970s, the California Department of Forestry and Fire Protection, or CAL FIRE, found that the contractor-owned air attack aircraft, mostly single-engined Cessna 182s and Cessna 210s, did not provide the airspeed and safety needed for the department's new air tanker program.
 In 1974, Senior Air Operations Officer Cotton Mason inspected 40 USAF O-2s at Davis-Monthan Air Force Base.
 The best 20 were selected and shipped to Fresno, California.
-These aircraft had been FAC aircraft in Vietnam and were shipped back to the United States in containers, and were disassembled and on pallets when they arrived at Fresno.
-A crew of California Conservation Corps (CCC) members under the supervision of a CDF Battalion Chief, who was an FAA Certificated Mechanic with Inspection Authorization (IA), reassembled the aircraft.
+These aircraft had been FAC aircraft in Vietnam and shipped back to the United States in containers; they were disassembled and on pallets when they arrived at Fresno.
+A crew of California Conservation Corps members under the supervision of a CDF battalion chief, who was an FAA Certified Mechanic with Inspection Authorization, reassembled the aircraft.

 They were placed in service in 1976, and served CAL FIRE for more than 20 years, until replaced by a fleet of OV-10 Broncos.